Comparative-Pathology/GCA-Models/README.md

 ## Common Software
-[Woolz](https://github.com/ma-tech/Woolz) is a fairly self contained set of open source software libraries and command-line programs for image processing and pattern recognition.
+[Woolz](https://github.com/ma-tech/Woolz) is a fairly self contained set of open source software libraries, a Python binding and a set of command-line programs for image processing and pattern recognition.
 It is particularly efficient at encoding arbitrary spatial regions in 2 and 3 dimensions and has been used extensively in developing the 2 and 3D models.